-Hakone is one of my favourite regions in Japan!
-There are so many unique and wonderful things to do in Hakone.
+There are so many unique and wonderful things to do in Hakone, which makes it one of my favourite regions in Japan!
 It’s home to many onsen hotels and some of the country’s most spectacular scenery.
-We visited Japan in Autumn (twice) and Hakone was particularly special during this time of year.
-But whether it’s fall colours you’re looking for, or perhaps it’s beautiful Cherry Blossoms, Hakone is a beautiful place to visit year-round and a must-do place to add to your Japan itinerary.
+We visited Japan in Autumn (twice), which was a particularly special time of year and far less crowded.
+Whether it’s fall colours you’re looking for, or perhaps it's beautiful Cherry Blossoms, Hakone is a beautiful place to visit year-round and a must-do place to add to your Japan itinerary.

-Use our guide below to plan your Hakone day trip or stay at least 1-2 nights and experience the hospitality at a traditional Ryokan hotel.
+Use our guide below to plan your Hakone day trip, or stay at least 1 or 2 nights and experience the hospitality of a traditional Japanese Ryokan hotel.

 No time to read this now?
 Pin it for later!